dahis39/SpringBootCrawlerDB/README.md

 # Java Crawler Setup

-**Keywords**: Crawler4j, Jsoup, Spring Boot, Spring Data JPA, PostgreSQL, Multithreading, Single client, Image crawler.
+**Keywords**: Crawler4j, Jsoup, Spring Boot, Spring Data JPA, PostgreSQL, Multi-threading, Single client, Image crawler.

 A Spring Boot web crawler setup/example, including:  crawler4j for crawling, Jsoup for parsing, Spring Data JPA for ORM (Hibernate), PostgreSQL and direct files output as persistence.

-It's a convenience setup that I configurated, so you can save some time.
+It's a convenience setup that I configured, so you can save some time.
 It will be crawling [pixabay.com](https://pixabay.com/) 800~p beautiful images as a working example.

-I uploaded two versions: one(CrawlerLocalFiles) is only outputing jpg files, one(CrawlerWithDB) is doing both outputing files and saving image entities to a PostgreSQL DB.
+I uploaded two versions:

+**CrawlerLocalFiles** stores local image files in a folder.

+**CrawlerWithDB** is the features rich one that has three output modes: stores with local files, stores with a PostgreSQL DB, or does both.
+All set by one keyword in the application.properties.

 # Quick Installation

-I included a fat jar(local files output) at the top level folder.
+I included a fat jar(CrawlerLocalFiles) at the top level folder.
 Download it, you will need Java 8 jre, run `java -jar CrawlerLocalFiles.jar` in command line.
 You gonna see links flying through.
 A new folder named `images` will appears with freshly crawled jpgs in it.
 It will keep working till you hit exit `ctrl + c`, or crawled all the links follows the domain: https://pixabay.com/en/ (I have no idea how long it gonna take).

 ## Side Nodes of the target